Cheerful SUV is great to drive and packed with kit

 One of the T-Roc’s biggest headlines though is the availability of tailoring your car to you.
 Buy one new (and of at least Design trim) and you’ll have access to 24 different colour combinations for your own exterior look.
 There are several bright paint colours to choose from that can be complemented by contrasting roof colours.

 It’s the same inside too; you can tweak the colour of the dashboard inserts and seat upholstery trim to match the exterior colour of the car.
+Just a pity the plastics feel a little downmarket for a car that isn't cheap to buy.

 The Parkers Verdict

-The Volkswagen T-Roc will definitely appeal to small families looking for something practical and funky to look at.
+The Volkswagen T-Roc will definitely appeal to small families looking for something practical yet funky to look at.
 It’s arguably easier on the eye than Audi’s Q2, has more boot space than it and is expected to be a little cheaper too.
-It’s not as fun to drive as a Countryman, but it’ll be a safe pair of hands for many small crossover buyers.
+It’s not as fun to drive as a MINI Countryman, but it’ll be a safe pair of hands for many small crossover buyers.